Wound center in Miami, Florida

 The wound care team at the Hyperbaric and Wound Care Center at Mercy Miami Hospital is dedicated to treating acute and chronic (non-healing) wounds.
 We use the latest evidence-based practices and technologies to help you heal as quickly as possible, and our collaborative approach to your care helps ensure the most complete treatment for your specific needs.

-For more information on the Hyperbaric and Wound Care Center at Mercy Miami Hospital, please call (305) 285-2970.
+For more information on our Hyperbaric and Wound Care Center, please call Mercy Hospital at (305) 854-4400.

 Wound care treatment

 Mercy's Hyperbaric and Wound Care Center offers a state-of-the-art facility for effective treatment and wound healing.
 Our highly trained staff are able to diagnose and treat the following: